zjoyjin/lab-5/README.md

 git switch paul.gries
 ```

-2. Complete your assigned TODO and make a pull request on GitHub.
+2. Complete your assigned TODOs and make a pull request on GitHub.
 In your pull request,
-   briefly describe what your TODO was and how you implemented it.
+   briefly describe what your TODOs were and how you implemented them.
 If you aren't sure
    about part of it, include this in your pull request so everyone knows what to look
    for when reviewing — or you can of course discuss with your team before making your
    pull request since you are physically working in the same space.